Demographic and Social Statistics

 The World's Women reports

-The World's Women reports are prepared by the Statistics Division of the UN Department for Economic and Social Affairs (UN DESA) at five-year intervals, starting in 1990.
+The World's Women reports were prepared by the Statistics Division of the UN Department for Economic and Social Affairs (UN DESA) at five-year intervals, starting in 1990.
 Seven reports have been published as part of the The World's Women series.

-- WW2020 gender data portal
+- WW2020 (.pdf)

 - Executive summary